InformaticsMatters/squonk/openshift/ansible/README.md

     to safely add your own users.
 It is prevented form being committed to Git as it's listed in the project's `.gitignore` file.

+In order to load data into the ChemCentral database you will need to prepare the loader data volume with suitable source data (running a relevant **prep-loader** playbook) before running a **loader**.

+Loading data requires: -

+1. Creating a volume to store the source data
+    (using the `create-loader-volume` playbook)
+1. Loading data using a suitable `prep-loader` playbook.
+This creates the loader volume (just in case you forgot) and then runs task that runs an OpenShift `Job` template which does the preparation (downloading).
+    Inspect the exiting `prep-loader` playbooks,
+    their matching role tasks (typically called
+    `roles/squonk-chemcentral/tasks/prep-loader-<something>`)
+    and the matching OpenShift templates (typically called `templates/chemcentral/prep-loader-<something>`)
+1. Running a loader playbook (like `run-loader`)

+As an example, you can prepare and load the example/free eMolecules data set with the following...

+    ansible-playbook playbooks/squonk-chemcentral/prep-loader-emolecules.yaml
+    ansible-playbook playbooks/squonk-chemcentral/run-loader.yaml \
+        -e loader_class=EMoleculesBBSmilesLoader \
+        -e loader_file=version.smi.gz

+When loading is complete you can remove the loader volume created and used by the preparation task: -

+    ansible-playbook playbooks/squonk-chemcentral/delete-loader-volume.yaml

 You can delete the ChemCentral loader and re-run it with: -

     ansible-playbook playbooks/squonk-chemcentral/delete-loader.yaml